Pattan elders end social boycott of Palas residents

 -

-Pattan elders end social boycott of Palas residentsJanuary 22, 2017Print : Peshawar
+Pattan elders end social boycott of Palas residentsJanuary 22, 2017Print : National

 Kohistan bifurcation